 Want to start GMAT Focus Preparation?
 Begin with our free mock test to see where you stand.
 Then, we’ll help you create a study plan tailored to your strengths and weaknesses.
 Click here to begin.

-Change 1: Three Sections instead of Four
+Three Sections instead of Four

-However, the GMAT Focus edition 2024 brings a notable change in the exam structure by removing the AWA section altogether and by converting the heretofore independent Integrated Reasoning (IR) section into the Data Insights sections, the third section that now contributes to your 805 score.
+However, the GMAT Focus Edition brings a notable change in the exam structure by removing the AWA section altogether and by converting the heretofore independent Integrated Reasoning (IR) section into the Data Insights sections, the third section that now contributes to your 805 score.
 The Integrated Reasoning section was scored separately earlier on a scale of 1 to 8 and did not contribute to your 800 score.

 Consisting of 20 questions, this section prompts you to evaluate the relationship between various sources and types of information, such as graphics, numbers, and language, in order to arrive at informed decisions.
 Some of these questions may involve mathematical computations, data analysis, verbal reasoning, or a combination of all three.
 To assist you in your task, an on-screen calculator is available only in this section.

 Start your GMAT Focus journey with our free GMAT Focus mock test to gauge your baseline score, and then create a personalized study plan.
 Dive into our free trial for targeted prep.
-Trusted by thousands with 2700+ reviews on GMAT Club, e-GMAT is your partner in mastering the GMAT.
+Trusted by thousands with 2800+ reviews on GMAT Club, e-GMAT is your partner in mastering the GMAT.
 Contact us at support@e-gmat.com for expert guidance.

-The GMAT Focus edition is significantly shorter than the old GMAT, with a total test time of 2 hours and 15 minutes compared to 3 hours and 7 minutes in the old version.
+The GMAT Focus Edition is significantly shorter than the old GMAT, with a total test time of 2 hours and 15 minutes compared to 3 hours and 7 minutes in the old version.
 This is because the new exam consists of three 45-minute sections, including Quantitative Reasoning, Verbal Reasoning, and Data Insights.
 With the removal of the Analytical Writing Assessment (AWA) section and the shortening of the Quant and Verbal sections, the total test time has been reduced by almost an hour, making it more efficient and less time-consuming for candidates.

 The shorter test duration also helps reduce test-taking fatigue, allowing candidates to perform at their best throughout the exam.

-The updated GMAT Focus Edition scoring range is 205 to 805.
+The updated GMAT Focus Edition scoring system range is 205 to 805.
 The total score is now derived from three sections: Quantitative (Q), Verbal (V), and Data Insights (DI), each scored on a scale from 60 to 90 in 1-point increments.
 This new format places a greater emphasis on data analysis skills, reflecting their importance in the modern business world.
 Previously, the overall GMAT score was based only on the Quantitative and Verbal sections.
-With the GMAT Focus, you will receive individual section scores for each part, providing a more detailed evaluation of your abilities.
+With the GMAT Focus Edition, you will receive individual section scores for each part, providing a more detailed evaluation of your abilities.

 Previously, candidates had to purchase an ESR for $30 extra to get detailed performance insights.
-The new GMAT now includes an enhanced Official Score Report, providing detailed insights into your strengths, focus areas, performance in each section, question types, and time management skills.
+The GMAT Focus Edition now includes an enhanced Official Score Report, providing detailed insights into your strengths, focus areas, performance in each section, question types, and time management skills.
 This report functions like an ESR, helping you better assess your abilities.

 Moreover, you can now select programs to send your scores to after the exam, whether you test online or at a test center.
 You can send up to five score reports for free within 48 hours of receiving your Official Score.
 Additional score reports are available for a fee.